 Yesterday I walked the backstreets of Prague’s Vinohrady and Vršovice (var-show-vitsa) districts – less-traveled areas only accessible by foot.
 Vinohrady was named for the vineyards that Emperor Charles IV planted in the 14th century.
 It’s described as “an elegant part of Prague on hilly terrain east of the historical center”.
 Finding my way through winding cobblestone streets was challenging, and I got lost several times.

 In addition to historical sites, lush parks, and spellbinding architecture, Vinohrady is known for its restaurants, wine bars, and cafés.
 Adjoining districts – Vršovice and Žižkov (zish- cough), “share a thriving cultural life and are known for their eclectic mix of pubs and cultural clubs”.
-The tree-lined streets have majestic buildings with elaborate Art Nouveau and cubist façades and gorgeous parks or gardens on almost every corner.
+The tree-lined streets have majestic buildings with elaborate Art Nouveau and Cubist façades and gorgeous parks or gardens.

 I took the Metro to the starting point – Náměstí Míru Square (Peace Square).
 As you exit the underground station, the magnificent neo-Gothic Church of St. Ludmila towers above!
 Other buildings on the square include the Vinohrady Theatre and the National House Vinohrady, site of Prague conferences and concerts.